Safety Checklist for Traveling in Winter Weather Conditions

 Gloves

-FRS radios or HAM radio, Well-charged cell phone or CB radio
+FRS radios or HAM radios, Well-charged cell phone or CB radio

 Duct Tape